cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/multi_service/multi_handler.md

 ---
-title: "Generating Multiple Handlers For Multiple Services"
+title: "Generating Multiple Handlers for Multiple Services"
 date: 2024-09-12
 weight: 3
 keywords: ["Kitex", "Multiple Services", "Code Generation", "Multiple Handlers"]
-description: "Kitex supports generating handlers for each service in Multiple Services scenario and unifying registration."
+description: "Kitex supports generating handlers for each service in multiple services scenario and unifying registration."
 ---

 > Support Version: Kitex Tool >= v0.11.0
 ## Function Description

-Starting from v0.8.0, Kitex supports defining multiple Services in one idl (both thrift and protobuf are supported).
+Starting from v0.8.0, Kitex supports defining multiple services in one idl (both thrift and protobuf are supported).
 For details, please refer to [Multiple Services](/docs/kitex/tutorials/advanced-feature/multi_service/multi_service).
-However, in the generated code, the handler.go corresponding to multiple Services will be overwritten, and only the Handler corresponding to the last Service in the idl will be retained.
+However, in the generated code, the handler.go corresponding to multiple services will be overwritten, and only the handler corresponding to the last service in the idl will be retained.

-Since v0.11.0, Kitex Tool supports generating Handlers for each Service and registering them uniformly to the Server.
+Since v0.11.0, Kitex Tool supports generating handlers for each service and registering them uniformly to the server.

 ## Usage Approach